-(A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory
+☑ (A) Our firm's high-level commitment to responsible investment, e.g. that we are a PRI signatory

-- \circ (1) for all of our private equity investments - (2) for a majority of our private equity investments - \circ (3) for a minority of our private equity investments

-(B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD
+- o (1) for all of our private equity investments - (2) for a majority of our private equity investments - o (3) for a minority of our private equity investments - (B) A description of what industry and asset class standards our firm aligns with, e.g. TCFD

-- (1) for all of our private equity investments - (2) for a majority of our private equity investments - \circ (3) for a minority of our private equity investments

-☑ (C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach) Select from dropdown list
+- o (1) for all of our private equity investments - (2) for a majority of our private equity investments - o (3) for a minority of our private equity investments - ☑ (C) Our firm's responsible investment policy (at minimum, a summary of key aspects and firm-specific approach)

-- (1) for all of our private equity investments - (2) for a majority of our private equity investments - (3) for a minority of our private equity investments - (D) Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support)
+- o (1) for all of our private equity investments - (2) for a majority of our private equity investments - o (3) for a minority of our private equity investments - ☑ (D) Our firm's ESG risk assessment methodology (topics covered in-house and/or with external support)

-- (1) for all of our private equity investments - (2) for a majority of our private equity investments - \circ (3) for a minority of our private equity investments - ☑ (E) The outcome of our latest ESG risk assessment on the asset or portfolio company
+- o (1) for all of our private equity investments - o (3) for a minority of our private equity investments - (E) The outcome of our latest ESG risk assessment on the asset or portfolio company o (1) for all of our private equity investments

-- $\circ~$ (1) for all of our private equity investments - (2) for a majority of our private equity investments - \circ (3) for a minority of our private equity investments - (F) Key ESG performance data on the asset or portfolio company being sold - Select from dropdown list - (1) for all of our private equity investments - (2) for a majority of our private equity investments - \circ (3) for a minority of our private equity investments - \Box (G) Other
+- (2) for a majority of our private equity investments - o (3) for a minority of our private equity investments - ☐ (F) Key ESG performance data on the asset or portfolio company being sold

-\circ (H) No responsible investment information was shared with potential buyers of private equity investments during the reporting year

-\circ (I) Not applicable; we had no sales process (or control over the sales process) during the reporting year
+- o (1) for all of our private equity investments - (2) for a majority of our private equity investments - o (3) for a minority of our private equity investments - ☐ (G) Other - (H) No responsible investment information was shared with potential buyers of private equity investments during the reporting year - o (I) Not applicable; we had no sales process (or control over the sales process) during the reporting year